-- Store the salad in the fridge up to 3 days in an airtight container or on a salad bowl sealed with silicon lid.
+- Store the salad in the fridge for up to 3 days in an airtight container or on a salad bowl sealed with a silicone lid.

 - You can roast the cauliflower the day before, store in the fridge and serve it cold or rewarm in a saucepan for few minutes before assembling the salad.

 - Always assemble the salad just before serving, especially if you serve the cauliflower lukewarm.
 This will avoid the baby spinach to wilted.